pymc-devs/pymc-examples/examples/diagnostics_and_criticism/model_averaging.myst.md

 ## Weighted posterior predictive samples

-Once we have computed the weights, using any of the above 3 methods,  we can use them to get a weighted posterior predictive samples.
-PyMC offers functions to perform these steps in a simple way, so let see them in action using an example.
+Once we have computed the weights, using any of the above 3 methods,  we can use them to get weighted posterior predictive samples.
+PyMC offers functions to perform these steps in a simple way, so let's see them in action using an example.

 The following example is taken from the superb book {cite:t}`mcelreath2018statistical` by Richard McElreath.
 You will find more PyMC examples from this book in the repository [Statistical-Rethinking-with-Python-and-PyMC](https://github.com/pymc-devs/pymc-resources/tree/main/Rethinking_2).
 We are going to explore a simplified version of it.
-Check the book for the whole example and a more thorough discussion of both, the biological motivation for this problem and a theoretical/practical discussion of using Information Criteria to compare, select and average models.
+Check the book for the whole example and a more thorough discussion of both the biological motivation for this problem and a theoretical/practical discussion of using Information Criteria to compare, select and average models.

-Briefly, our problem is as follows: We want to explore the composition of milk across several primate species, it is hypothesized that females from species of primates with larger brains produce more _nutritious_ milk (loosely speaking this is done _in order to_ support the development of such big brains).
-This is an important question for evolutionary biologists and try to give an answer we will use 3 variables, two predictor variables: the proportion of neocortex compare to the total mass of the brain and the logarithm of the body mass of the mothers.
-And for predicted variable, the kilocalories per gram of milk.
+Briefly, our problem is as follows: We want to explore the composition of milk across several primate species.
+It is hypothesized that females from species of primates with larger brains produce more _nutritious_ milk (loosely speaking this is done _in order to_ support the development of such big brains).
+This is an important question for evolutionary biologists.
+To try to give an answer we will use 3 variables:
+* two predictor variables - the proportion of neocortex mass compared to the total mass of the brain, and the logarithm of the body mass of the mothers.
+* one predicted variable - the kilocalories per gram of milk.

 With these variables we are going to build 3 different linear models:

 1. A model using only the neocortex variable
 2. A model using only the logarithm of the mass variable